Udurume-Righteous/Northwind-SQL-Analysis/README.md

-# Northwind-SQL-Analysis
+## SQL Analysis of Northwind Traders — Final Insights Summary
 A SQL-based exploration and analysis of the Northwind Traders dataset.
-## SQL Analysis of Northwind Traders — Final Insights Summary

 ---